metio/terraform-provider-k8s/docs/data-sources/metal3_io_bare_metal_host_v1alpha1_manifest.md

 Optional:

 - `simultaneous_multithreading_enabled` (Boolean) Allows a single physical processor core to appear as several logical processors.
-This supports following options: true, false.
 - `sriov_enabled` (Boolean) SR-IOV support enables a hypervisor to create virtual instances of a PCI-express device, potentially increasing performance.
-This supports following options: true, false.
 - `virtualization_enabled` (Boolean) Supports the virtualization of platform hardware.
-This supports following options: true, false.

 <a id="nestedatt--spec--image"></a>